 In this video, we will cover materials in 4.2 The Mean Value Theorem.
-We discuss how to determine the absolute maximum/ minimum of a continuous functions on a closed and bounded interval.
+We discuss Rolle Theorem and Mean value Theorem.

 From extreme value theorem, we know that if f is continuous on [a, b] and differentiable on (a, b) and f achieves an absolute maximum or minimum at $c \in (a, b)$ then f'(c) = 0.